Redesigning a Bank Loyalty Site

 - Round 4: Mobile with findings from round 1,2,3

 By staggering the usability tests like this were able to test both mobile and desktop in a short amount of time.
-We fixed & identified various issues with the new site, but most interesting was the user's false perception of the program, which we fixed by on-boarding users throughout the experience.
+We fixed and identified various issues with the new site, but the most interesting finding was users’ false perception of the program, which we fixed by adding onboarding at various touch points.

 As expected, the requirements did change due to the usability testing.
 We presented the findings and designs to the executive team who were very excited about the design and risks avoided.

-We followed the branding guidelines as closely as possible, taking the wires and applying color, but we were flexible enough in order to meet the new requirements.
+We followed the branding guidelines and toolkit, taking the wires and applying color.
 We collaborated with the client's product manager on things that did not meet their guidelines entirely but helped create a stronger visual hierarchy.

-We wrote out functional specifications that were implied in the final visual design.
+We wrote functional spec based on final visual design and usability testing.
 We took great care to leave them generic enough that that could be interpreted in more than one way should we uncover more technical feasibility issues during the build (we always do).

 We developed an HTML prototype that the developers could use for their implementation.
 Once it was coded, I worked closely with the developers ensuring the design not only met the functional specs, but had the intended outcome of the redesign, and met all accessibility standards.

 We successfully implemented all designed features and are now waiting to launch the product.
-We added analytics to help us for the next redesign.
+We added analytics to help inform further changes.

 The process could have been made better if there was more collaboration between the parties in charge of doing heuristic analysis and the design team at Affinity.